-- Behaviour Plan
+Behaviour Plan

-- Reactive Plan

-- Risk Assessment
+- Reactive Plan - Risk Assessment

-Pupils who receive a further Stage 3 sanction or who are involved in more serious misbehaviour will be referred to the Pastoral Support Lead/ Assistant Head: Wellbeing and Attitudes to Learning/ Deputy Head-Pastoral or Headteacher.
-They may then be requested to attend a attend an internal suspension (day isolation), internal exclusion or face a fixed term/permanent exclusion.
+Pupils who receive a further Stage 3 sanction or who are involved in more serious misbehaviour will be referred to the Pastoral Support Lead/ Assistant Heads/ Deputy Head-Pastoral or Headteacher.
+They may then be requested to attend an internal suspension (day isolation), internal exclusion or face a fixed term/permanent exclusion.

-These systems will be monitored weekly by the Pastoral Support Lead/ Assistant Head: Wellbeing and Attitudes to Learning.
-The Pastoral Support Lead/ Assistant Head: Wellbeing and Attitudes to Learning will speak to pupils on a regular basis to monitor both the poor behaviour but also praise pupils who have Reward Points.
+These systems will be monitored weekly by the Pastoral Support Lead.
+The Pastoral Support Lead will speak to pupils on a regular basis to monitor both the poor behaviour but also praise pupils who have Reward Points.
 They will collate the pupils' good and bad behaviour and act on it as required.